mikemadison13/multisite/README.md

 1. Review the [Required / Recommended Skills](https://docs.acquia.com/blt/developer/skills/) for working with a BLT project.
 2. Ensure that your computer meets the minimum installation requirements (and then install the required applications).
 See the [System Requirements](https://docs.acquia.com/blt/install/).

 # If Starting From Scratch
 1. Download the latest version of Drupal
 ```
 $ composer create-project --no-interaction acquia/drupal-recommended-project multisite
 ```

-2. Confirm BLT is added as a composer dependency
+2. Confirm BLT is added as a composer dependency  test
 ```
 $ composer require acquia/blt:^12.0 --no-update
 ```